 Prior to joining NTU, Kat worked as a Project Officer for the Scottish Wildlife Trust, on their Saving Scotland's Red Squirrels project.
 Kat also worked as a Field Research Assistant for the James Hutton Institute, assessing mountain hare abundance in the Cairngorms.
 Kat has a BSc (Hons) in Zoology from the University of Southampton and a MSc in Wildlife Management & Conservation from the University of Reading.

 Kat’s PhD research focuses on urban ecology of red squirrels; specifically how red squirrels use the urban environment and how this influences their ecology, with the aim of contributing to the conservation of this endangered native species.

-Opportunities to carry out postgraduate research towards an MPhil/PhD exist within the school of Agriculture, Rural and Environmental Sciences, and further information may be obtained from the NTU Graduate School.
+Opportunities to carry out postgraduate research towards an MPhil/PhD exist within the school of Agriculture, Rural and Environmental Sciences, and further information may be obtained from the NTU Doctoral School.

 A systematic review into the suitability of urban refugia for the Eurasian red squirrel Sciurus vulgaris.
 Fingland K, Ward SJ, Bates AJ, and Bremner-Harrison S, Mammal Review 2021, 52: 26-38.

 The genome sequence of the eastern grey squirrel, Sciurus carolinensis Gmelin 1788.
 Mead D, Fingland K, Cripps R, et al., Wellcome Open Research 2020, 5: 27.

 The genome sequence of the Eurasian red squirrel, Sciurus vulgaris Linnaeus 1758.
 Mead D, Fingland K, Cripps R, et al., Wellcome Open Research 2020, 5: 18.

 Clutch abandonment as a result of brood adoption in the Red Grouse.
 Fingland K and Ludwig S, British Birds 2015, 108: 294-295.